Investor’s Guide to Uniswap: Should You Invest in UNI?

 Let’s compare Uniswap’s revenues against the contenders:

-It is undeniable that the rise of clones like PancakeSwap and SushiSwap has eaten a chunk out of Uniswap’s business.
-Together, these clone DEXs accrued $1.5 billion in revenues prior to the 2022 downturn despite launching after Uniswap.
+Before 2022, the rise of clones like PancakeSwap and SushiSwap did eat a chunk out of Uniswap’s business.
+These clone DEXs accrued $1.5 billion in revenues before the 2022 downturn despite launching after Uniswap.

-And dYdX has been steadily eating away at the market share of Uniswap since 2021.
-With the advantage of an order book, derivative trading, and a massive airdrop of the dYdX token, the protocol has rapidly closed in on Uniswap over the last two years.
+Since 2021, dYdX has been steadily eating away at the market share of Uniswap since 2021.
+With the advantage of an order book, derivative trading, and a massive airdrop of the dYdX token, the protocol has rapidly closed in on Uniswap in recent years.

-However, in terms of crypto fees generated from trades, none of these DEX contenders come close to the numbers generated by Uniswap in early Q4 2023 - $36 million monthly and $449 million in 30 days annualized.
+However, in terms of crypto fees generated from trades, none of these DEX contenders comes close to Uniswap's numbers.
+Since the end of Q1 2023, the platform generated $656 million in fees.

 Who Benefits from Uniswap Fees?

-As we’ve mentioned, 100% of the revenues generated from trading fees on Uniswap go back to liquidity providers through direct deposit into their liquidity pools.
+As we mentioned, 100% of the revenues generated from trading fees on Uniswap are deposited directly into liquidity providers' pools.

 Neither the team behind the protocol nor the holders of the UNI governance token earn anything from the revenue generated on Uniswap.